-What I struggled with the most when I first attempted this dish, was over cooking the potatoes so very sadly they turned out a tiny bit on the mushy side which frankly ruined the whole thing.
+To make the perfect French Potato Salad you need to pay attention to the the cooking time of the potatoes.
+When I first attempted this dish, I overcooked the potatoes so very sadly they turned out a tiny bit on the mushy side which frankly ruined the whole thing.
 Then I over compensated and ended up with undercooked tatties – honestly almost worse.
 I persevered and learned to drain the potatoes when they were just tender then allowed them to steam in a colander covered by a dishtowel for 5-10 minutes.
 You need to start checking after about 5 minutes, depending on their size as the tiny ones are done in only 5 minutes and the larger can take up to 15.
 Just insert a sharp knife and keep testing.

 Naturally this is more of a blueprint than a regimented recipe.
 Switch out the herbs to ones you love, leave out the celery or tomatoes if you like, add more olives etc. Add what you love.
 I like to add the fresh herbs just before serving, don’t add them to hot potatoes as they seem to oxidize and turn black!